-These may vary according to your course, but typically may require you to read and search for relevant literature, assess, compare and discuss claims and counter-claims (weigh up evidence), all while ensuring that your referencing is honest (avoiding plagiarism) and follows the recommended writing style.
+Assignments vary from course to course, but typically require you to: read and search for relevant literature; assess, compare and discuss claims and counter-claims (weigh up evidence); and ensure that your referencing is honest (avoiding plagiarism) and follows the recommended writing style.

 On this page